 - Refuse giving any statements until you speak with an experienced personal injury attorney.

+This is just a brief overview of when no-fault coverage is applicable.
 If you are unsure about your no-fault rights and benefits, don’t hesitate to contact the attorneys at Nelson Personal Injury for a free consultation.